moby/moby/docs/sources/search.md

 # Search

-Please activate JavaScript to enable the search functionality.
+*Please activate JavaScript to enable the search functionality.*

+## How To Search

 From here you can search these documents.
 Enter your search words into the box below and click "search".
 Note that the search function will